-By 2010 more profound changes may be expected:
+In the years 2010-2020 more profound changes may be expected:

 - Supercomputers with speeds surpassing human brain will be in use for many projects requiring large-scale simulations. - Most computers will work with natural language interfaces and will have common reason, allowing them to find information and answers to all kinds of questions by performing semantic analysis and finding relevant information sources. - Media, telecommunication and information technologies will be unified.
 Communication devices will allow to quickly access any information thanks to intelligent browsers.
 They will also provide such services as live translation between natural languages. - Some Internet servers will start to provide virtual reality content that will be viewed through personal glasses projecting the image on the retina.
 The body movements will be scanned to respond appropriately.
-The bandwidth for the very fast Internet access will be provided by the Grid infrastructure. - Computers will become indispensable in making decisions in many fields, including economics and politics, because software simulations will allow predicting the effect of new laws and government actions. - Most transactions will be done over the network between humans and avatars and many only between avatars representing humans and reporting to humans later; demand for avatar personality designers will be high and personal avatars, adapted to their owners, will appear playing the role of alter-ego. - Tutorial systems will become a basis for education at all levels; education will be deeply transformed in view of quick availability of information. - Artificial animals capable of recognizing and expressing emotions will be common although not perfect. - Direct stimulation of various brain areas using implants will be frequently used for blind, deaf, crippled and violent people. - Stimulation of the infant's brain will be used to facilitate optimal brain development.
+The bandwidth for the very fast Internet access will be provided by the Grid infrastructure. - Computers will become indispensable in making decisions in many fields, including economics and politics, because software simulations will allow predicting the effect of new laws and government actions. - Most transactions will be done over the network between humans and avatars and many only between avatars representing humans and reporting to humans later; demand for avatar personality designers will be high and personal avatars, adapted to their owners, will appear playing the role of alter-ego. - Intelligent tutorial systems will become a basis for education at all levels; education will be deeply transformed in view of quick availability of information. - Artificial animals capable of recognizing and expressing emotions will be common although not perfect. - Direct stimulation of various brain areas using implants will be frequently used for blind, deaf, crippled and violent people. - Stimulation of the infant's brain will be used to facilitate optimal brain development and prevent developmental disorders; dyslexia, speech abnormalities, attentional problems and problems with learning foreign languages will be largely things of the past.

 The speed of changes may get even faster in the next decade.
-By 2020:
+After 2020: